reveapp/magento-klarna-push-order/README.md

 Copy content from `src` folder to Magento root ex `/var/www/htdocs'

-Open `System > Configuration > Reve Klarna PushOrder` in Magento Admin and set your `Product attributes names` for product variants if used.
+Open `System > Configuration > Reve Klarna PushOrder` in Magento Admin and set `Shipping method` to use for push orders and your `Product attributes names` for product variants if used.

 Enable the module.

+To view available shipping method codes used `//yoursite.com/reve_klarna/order/?info=1`

 ### Magento Connect